 With the rise of sun safety awareness, sunscreens are becoming more comprehensive in both their protection and their labeling.
 Nowadays, it's easier to find sunscreens that clearly describe whether they have both UVA and UVB protection, otherwise known as a broad-spectrum sunscreen.

 Despite popular myth, you still need sunscreen if it's a cloudy day or you're spending the day in the office.

 An SPF rating of 15 is suitable for every day, occasional exposure, however, an SPF of 30 or higher is needed for extended outdoor exposure sure as running, hiking, swimming, and working outdoors.
 Some sunscreen is waterproof or highly water-resistant for swimming or intense exercise, yet all sunscreens will eventually wash off.

 All sunscreens will need reapplication every two hours, and the best practice is to apply 30 minutes before venturing outside or swimming.
 Applying a layer of sunscreen to your entire body before you get dressed or as a base layer under makeup will set you up well if you remove layers or venture outside without a hat.
 Don't forget easy-to-miss places such as behind the ears, in between the toes, and back of the neck.

 Keep your skin healthy & protected

-A hat, shade, UV-blocking sunglasses, as well as annual skin checks, are all part of a comprehensive skin protection routine.
-The daily sun protection guide from the Skin Cancer Foundation is a good resource to build your routine.
+A hat, shade, UV-blocking sunglasses and annual skin checks, are all part of a comprehensive skin protection routine.

 The best path toward clear, beautiful, and plump-looking skin starts with sun protection.
 To tick off an essential part of your sun protection routine, book an appointment with our knowledgeable team for a comprehensive skin check.
-Click here for more information on our services or to book your appointment online.
+Click here to book your sun check appointment online.